DD2480-group8-VT24/apps-android-commons/report.md

 0. preliminary issue and project search

-   **2.5 hours** - Including scouting project and issues, and getting them to run.
-And then redoing the job when 5 other groups had chosen JabRef
+   **2.5 hours** - Scouting projects and finding JabRef to be really great.
+Then looking into their issues while trying to get it to run, which I had a lot of problems with.
+Including scouting project and issues, and getting them to run.

+   **1 hour** - Redoing the job searching when I did not get it to work and 5 other groups had chosen JabRef

 1. plenary discussions/meetings;

+   **0.5 hours** - Start up meeting

+   **1 hour** - Issue selection meeting

-   **3 hours** - Meetings covering project start up, selection of issue and project, and reevaluating our issue choice after consultation with Cyrille
+   **1 hour** - Reevaluating our issue choice after consultation with Cyrille and finding a new one

+   **0.5 hours** - Project plan meeting for issue #5284

 2. discussions within parts of the group;

+   **0.5 hours** - syncing

 3. reading documentation;